-We seek to hire articled students who will continue with the firm as associates and ultimately become partners.
-With that goal in mind, we strive to provide to our students the best possible training and professional development programs.
-We want our articled students to develop the skills to enable them, at the completion of their articles, to commence practice as highly capable professionals providing the quality of service that our clients deserve and expect.
+Our Calgary office offers positions to both summer and articling students.
+We seek to hire summer students who will return to the firm to article, and we seek to hire articling students who will continue with the firm as associates and ultimately become partners.
+With those goals in mind, we strive to provide to our students the best possible training and professional development programs.
+We want our summer students to develop a fundamental understanding of the practice of law before returning to law school, and we want our articling students to develop the skills to enable them, at the completion of their articles, to commence practice as highly capable professionals providing the quality of service that our clients deserve and expect.

-In our Calgary office, we typically hire at least two articled students each year.
+In our Calgary office, we typically hire two articling students each year.

 Students spend half of their articling year on the solicitors’ side of our practice and the other half with our litigators.
-We introduce our articled students to as many practice areas as possible.
-In each area, senior practitioners offer guidance, advice and direction.
+We introduce our articling students to as many practice areas as possible.
+In each area, senior practitioners offer guidance, advice, and direction.

-While with our solicitors, our articled students gain experience in a wide range of commercial transactions and corporate matters and have the opportunity to develop their drafting skills by documenting various transactions, including purchases and sales of businesses and of residential and commercial real estate.
+While with our solicitors, our articling students gain experience in a wide range of commercial transactions and corporate matters and have the opportunity to develop their drafting skills by documenting various transactions, including oil and gas transactions, securities offerings, purchases and sales of businesses and of residential and commercial real estate.

-All of our firm’s administrative resources are available to our articled students as necessary.
+All of our firm’s administrative resources are available to our articling students as necessary.

-Our firm law library is administered by a professional law librarian and experienced library assistants, who provide reference assistance to our students and lawyers across Canada.
-Online research is, of course, available and all of our students are trained in using and searching computer databases.
-All students and lawyers have access to Quicklaw and Westlaw.
+Our firm law library is administered by a professional law librarian and experienced library professionals, who provide reference assistance to our students and lawyers across Canada.
+Online research is, of course, available and all of our students are trained in using and searching computer databases, including Quicklaw and WestlawNext.

 The professional development of our students is a priority.
-Our national Director of Student Programs coordinates a series of weekly seminars for our articled students designed to provide instruction and guidance on other practice-related topics, such as conflicts of interest, the business of law, professional civility and courtesy, risk management and effective client communication.
-We also discuss topics such as advocacy, solicitors’ opinions, trial preparation, commercial closings and drafting pleadings.
-Our students are also welcome and encouraged to attend other firmwide professional development seminars and presentations.
+Our national Director of Student Programs coordinates a series of seminars for our articling students designed to provide instruction and guidance on other practice-related topics, such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication.
+We also discuss topics such as advocacy, solicitors’ opinions, trial preparation, commercial closings, and drafting pleadings.
+Our students are also welcome and encouraged to attend other firm-wide professional development seminars and presentations.

 Evaluation and Feedback